mttaborturtle/CodeSummary-TheaterSite/README.md

 * Learning new skills while writing code I was unfamiliar with.
 Completing the research needed in order to complete a task.
 * Great practice being part of a team, and completing team programming when one developer has an issue they can not resolve.
 * Becoming comfortable with the DevOps/Scrum working environment.
 * Becoming familiar using a story board.
-Checking out stories and submitting them when resolved.
+Checking out tasks and submitting them when resolved.